bmaggi/DesignPatterns/README.md

-## DesignPatterns
+## Design Patterns
-A Papyrus model containing some classic design patterns
+A [Papyrus](http://www.eclipse.org/papyrus/) model containing some classic design patterns

 ### Modelling flavor
 - each pattern should be in an independant "controlled model"